+3.1.3.
 Photo monitoring points

-Four photo monitoring sites were established along the corridor, where accessible along the pipeline in view of the PNI Construction Environmental Management Plan (AGIG 2019; Figure 4).
+Four photo monitoring sites were re-monitored along the corridor, with an additional point established in 2024.
+Monitoring sites are located along accessible areas of the pipeline in view of the PNI Construction Environmental Management Plan (AGIG 2019; Figure 4).
 Photo monitoring sites consisted of photographs taken facing along survey corridor.
 All photos were date stamped and the photo number recorded with appropriate details (monitoring site number and direction of photo).
 It is noted that PNI Construction Environmental Management Plan (AGIG 2019) states that 'photographs shall be established every 5 km', however the survey corridor is only 3.6 km in length.
-Noting issues with access (refer to Table 5), photographs were therefore taken at the start (facing north), middle (facing north and south) and end (facing south) of the survey corridor.
+Noting issues with access

+(refer to Table 5), photographs were therefore taken at the start (facing north), middle (facing north and south) and end (facing south and north) of the survey corridor.